tanvircs/MERN-techNotes-APP/README.md

 1. **Replace Current Sticky Note System:** Transition from traditional sticky notes to a digital, more organized solution.

 2. **Public-Facing Page:** Display basic contact information to the public.

+3. **Employee Login:** Secure login system for employees to access the notes app.

+4. **Welcome Page:** A welcoming interface after successful login.

+5. **Easy Navigation:** User-friendly navigation throughout the application.

+6. **User Information:** Display the current user's information and assigned role.

+7. **Logout Option:** Allow users to log out when they are done.

+8. **User Authentication:** Require users to login at least once per week for security.

+9. **Employee Access Management:** Provide the ability to revoke employee access quickly if needed.

+10. **Note Management:**

+    - Notes are assigned to specific employees.
+    - Notes have a ticket number, title, note body, created date, and updated date.
+    - Notes can be in either OPEN or COMPLETED status.
+    - Users can be Employees, Managers, or Admins.

+11. **Permissions:**

+    - Notes can only be deleted by Managers or Admins.
+    - Anyone can create a note when a customer checks in.
+    - Employees can only view and edit their assigned notes.
+    - Managers and Admins can view, edit, and delete all notes.

+12. **User Settings:**

+    - Only Managers and Admins can access User Settings.
+    - Only Managers and Admins can create new users.

+13. **Responsive Design:**

+    - The application is primarily designed for desktop use but is also accessible on mobile devices." > README.md

+14. **Replace Current Sticky Note System:** Transition from traditional sticky notes to a digital, more organized solution.

+15. **Public-Facing Page:** Display basic contact information to the public.

 ...